 One thing to do: change passwords exposed in breaches

-Whenever a password you use is somehow exposed in a data breach, it’s important to stop using that password.
+Whenever one of your passwords is exposed in a data breach, it’s important to stop using that password.
 Anywhere.
 That’s why the breached service will immediately instruct or force you to change your password.

 Do this